-Basted in a mix of maple syrup, balsamic vinegar, and fresh rosemary, this roast chicken is a flavorful take on a classic.
+Cookbook author Leah Koenig bastes roast chicken with a mix of maple syrup, balsamic vinegar, and fresh rosemary for a flavorful take on a classic.
+It makes a lovely centerpiece on Passover, or any night of the year.

 - 2 tbsp. maple syrup